BasedInc/libhat/README.md

     hat::protection::Read | hat::protection::Write  // the new protection flags
 };

-// Overwrite pointer to redirect to a custom callback vftable[target_func_index] = (uintptr_t) my_callback;
+// Overwrite function table entry to redirect to a custom callback vftable[target_func_index] = (uintptr_t) my_callback;

 // On scope exit, original protections will be restored